Student Code of Conduct

 • Writing a paper or completing an assignment for another person;

-• Sharing exam questions or answers or providing guidance regarding specifically covered content with another student before a make-up exam;
+• Sharing exam questions or answers or providing guidance regarding specifically covered content with another student before a make-up exam or with a student or students from a subsequent cohort;

 “Test Banks” (i.e. files of old exams) can be a useful study aid, but should comply with the following standards in order to not be considered cheating: